less/less.js/README.md

             }
         });

-## TextMate bundle
+## Syntax Highlighting

-There's a TextMate bundle that offers syntax highlighting for `.mss` and `.mml` files in the `build` directory.
+There's a TextMate and vim bundle that offers syntax highlighting for `.mss` and `.mml` files in the `build` directory.

+### TextMate bundle

 To install, download or clone this repository, then double-click on the `carto.tmbundle` icon in that folder.

 The TextMate bundle **requires** [node-mapnik](https://github.com/mapnik/node-mapnik) and Carto installed globally - the versions that are installed locally in TileMill or other tools can't be automatically discovered.

     npm install mapnik -g
     npm install carto -g

+### Vim

+To install, download or clone this repository, then add the `vim-carto` directory located at `build/vim-carto` to your `~/.vim` file.

 ## Credits